andreypopp/styling/README.md

       }
     }

-Function `styling` take configures loader and accepts two arguments, one for *postloaders* and one for *preloaders*.
+Function `styling` configures loader and accepts two arguments, one for *postloaders* and one for *preloaders*.

 Now you can write styles with the full power of JavaScript, `Button.styling.js`: